AhmedAbdelerhman/docker/README.md

    docker exec  -it container_name sh

 7- docker volumes
+    1- anonumous volume manged by docker and deleted when we delete container 2- named volume manged by docker and nit deleted ......
+    3- bind mounted connect docker container files with our localhost files and be carefull to use it becouse may container files overwrite your localhost  files
   docker run  --name appVolumeCountainer -p 3000:3000  -d  -v feedback:/app/feedback app:volum this commaned run a countainer calle appVolumeCountainer  based on image app:volum and create volume  called feedback  for folder /app/feedback